klamt-lab/TCOSA/README.md

 The subfolders of this repository have the following meaning:

 * "cosa": This includes all results of the actual TCOSA calculations.
 In the folder itself, you can find the lists of original NAD and NADP reactions as JSON.
 In addition, you can also find the ready-to-use iML_TCOSA and iML_TCOSA models in the SBML format as well as a pickle format.
 The subfolders all start with "results_" followed by the tested conditions, i.e., either "_aerobic" or "_anaerobic" and, depending on if "_expanded" is added or not, whether the expanded model was used or not.
 All these results folders include CSV tables with all SubMDF or OptMDF (called "mmdf") results and the used reproducible (through the usage fo a seed) random distributions.
 The, again, included folder named "figures" includes all generated graphical results figures for the publication.
 The other folder, "runs", includes zipped JSON files which contain the full flux distribution and other [OptMDFpathway](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006492) variables results for each calculated run.
 Regarding the suffixes, "FREECONC" stands for the standard OptMDFpathway concentrations and "VIVOCONC" for the concentration ranges adapted from [(Bennett et al., 2009)](https://www.nature.com/articles/nchembio.186).
+* "docs": This folder contains [pdoc3](https://pypi.org/project/pdoc3/)-generated documentation files for all Python scripts which contain functions that are not TCOSA-specific (see also next section).
 * "resources": This folder includes the [eQuilibrator](https://gitlab.com/equilibrator/equilibrator-api)-calculated ΔG° values as well as [*i*ML1515](https://pubmed.ncbi.nlm.nih.gov/29020004/) which was downloaded from [its corresponding BiGG website](http://bigg.ucsd.edu/models/iML1515).
 Furthermore, the raw data and results of the preparation of *in vivo* concentrations from [(Bennett et al., 2009)](https://www.nature.com/articles/nchembio.186) are also included.

 ### Scripts